 Choose the Right Preschool for Your Kiddo

-Now that you know how to choose a preschool, it’s time to start researching different preschools.
-Consider using Cadence Education to find an exceptional preschool where your child can develop basic skills that will allow them to excel long term.
+Now that you know how to choose a preschool, it’s time to start researching different institutions.
+Consider using Cadence Education to find an exceptional preschool where your child can develop basic skills that will allow them to excel in the long term.

-Cadence Education is a premier early childhood educator in the United States, operating more than 200 private preschools and elementary schools.
-At this volume and with 20-plus years in business, Cadence has developed an unparalleled program that allows students to shine.
+Cadence Education is a premier early childhood educator in the United States, operating a network of more than 200 private preschools and elementary schools.
+At this volume and with more than 20 years in the business, Cadence Education has developed an unparalleled program that allows students to shine.

 Learn about the difference the Cadence Education promise makes, and find a preschool near you.